idrinth-thalui/core/interactions/idrinthFollowerSceneVingalmo.md

 ## Castle Volkihar

 V: Ah, another new blood coming to the court.
-Let me introduce myself, I'm Lord Harmon's primary advisor Vingalmo.
+Let me introduce myself, I'm Lord Harkon's primary advisor Vingalmo.

 I: Oh, you share a name with the Author of Treatise on the Altmer Antedecent.